Billingshurst (electoral division)

 Billingshurst is an electoral division of West Sussex in the United Kingdom and returns one member to sit on West Sussex County Council.

 Extent

 The division covers the villages of Billingshurst, Coolham, Itchingfield and Shipley; and the hamlets of Adversane, Barns Green and Coneyhurst.

 It comprises the following Horsham District wards: Billingshurst & Shipley Ward and the southern part of Itchingfield, Slinfold & Warnham Ward; and of the following civil parishes: Billingshurst, Itchingfield and Warnham.

 Election results

+2021 election

+Results of the election held on 6 May 2021:

+2017 election

+Results of the election held on 4 May 2017:

 2013 Election

 Results of the election held on 2 May 2013:

 2009 Election

 Results of the election held on 4 June 2009:

 2005 Election

 Results of the election held on 5 May 2005: